spawaskar-cora/cora-docs/docs/user-guide/modules/specimens/specimens.md

 ![](media/associate-specimen-by-bonegroup.gif)

+## Assign Specimen to Bone Group

+!!! warning

+    This section is work in progress.

 ## Specimen Actions or Details

 The screenshot below shows the Actions or Details menu for the selected specimen.
 Here you can enter association data for the specimen.